totallyquiche/tdd-katas/README.md

 ## Overview

-This repo contains my attempts at various TDD katas, programming exercises intended to reinforce the skill of test-driven development through practice and repetition.
+This repo contains my implementations of various TDD katas, programming exercises intended to reinforce the skill of Test-Driven Development through practice and repetition.

 ## Katas